AilenM93/sql_online_store_project/README.md

 ## Project structure
 - `sql/`: Contains the Online Store project
-- `SQL from scratch/`: Contains information to understand and learn SQL from scratch
+- `informacion/`: Contains information to understand and learn SQL from scratch
 - `testdome test/`: Contains the answers to the free exercises on the Testdome platform

 ## How to use